mmatosdata/Capstone_Music/README.md

 - An Rmd file report detailing the methodology applied,
 - A PDF report (issued from the Rmd file above mentioned),
-- A Html version of the report, and
+- A Html version of the report
-- An R script file that generates the analysis and  predictions
+- An R script file that generates the analysis and  predictions, and
+- source data used

 **IMPORTANT NOTES:**